A Latent Shrinkage Position Model for Binary and Count Network Data: Illustrative applications

 \subsection{The cat brain connectivity binary network data}

 The logistic LSPM is used to analyse a cat brain connectivity network which includes $n=65$ non-overlapping regions in the cortex treated as nodes and 1139 interregional macroscopic axonal projections treated as edges \citep{Scannell_Blakemore_Young_1995, de_Reus_van_den_Heuvel_2013}.
 The cortex regions were classified into four categories namely: visual regions (18 areas), auditory regions (10 areas), somatomotor regions (18 areas), and frontolimbic regions (19 areas).
-These classifications were based on neurophysiological information about the functional role of each included brain area.
-Here, the network is viewed as a binary directed network, whereby $y_{i,j} = 1$ means a connection between regions $i$ and $j$ is present, while $y_{i,j} = 0$ indicates it is not.
+These classifications were based on neurophysiological information about the functional role of each brain area.
+Here, the network is viewed as a binary directed network, with $y_{i,j} = 1$ indicating there is a connection between regions $i$ and $j$, while $y_{i,j} = 0$ indicating there is not.
 The network density is $27.37\%$.

 To assess convergence, the logistic LSPM is fitted 10 times using different initial latent positions by introducing noise to the initial configuration obtained as outlined in Section \ref{sec:3}.
-The MCMC chains are run for 500,000 iterations with a burn-in period of 50,000 and thinning every 3,000th sample.
-Using the \texttt{lspm} R package \citep{lspmpackage}, model fitting took on average 15 minutes on an i7-10510U CPU with 16GB RAM.
-For comparison, fitting an LPM5 with the \texttt{latentnet} \citep{latentnetpackage} R package with default settings and 500,000 iterations took $\approx$ 15 minutes also.
-However, fitting a range of LPM models with different dimensions and choosing between them using the BIC is required in the LPM setting, thus incurring additional computational cost.
+The MCMC chains are run for 500,000 iterations with a burn-in period of 50,000 and thinning every 2,000th sample.
+Model fitting took on average 10 minutes on a computer with an i7-10510U CPU and 16GB RAM.
+For comparison, fitting an LPM with $p=5$ with the \texttt{latentnet} \citep{latentnetpackage} R package with default settings but 500,000 iterations took 7 minutes.
+However, the LPM setting requires fitting multiple models, thus incurring additional computational cost.
 The Gelman-Rubin convergence criterion \citep{Andrew_Gelman_John} was satisfied with $1.0 \leq \hat{R} < 1.1$ for $\alpha$ and the shrinkage parameters.
-Visual inspection of trace plots also suggests convergence; an example is provided in Appendix \ref{app:Zachary}.
+Visual inspection of trace plots also suggests convergence; an example is provided in the supplementary material, Appendix \ref{app:application}.

-Figure \ref{fig:catdelta} suggests that 2 effective dimensions are required since the shrinkage strength in dimension 3 notably increases as does the width of its posterior distribution.
-Upon fitting multiple LPMs with dimensions ranging from 1 to 5, the BIC suggests 2 dimensions are optimal, consistent with the findings of the logistic LSPM.
-Figures \ref{fig:catlpm} and \ref{fig:catlpsm} illustrate, respectively, the posterior mean latent positions under the optimal LPM2 and under the first 2 dimensions of the logistic LSPM.
-In general, the inferred latent positions under both models are very similar with a Procrustes correlation of 0.9.
-Nodes from the same cortical region also lie close to each other under both the LPM and the logistic LSPM.